 This healthy stir fry made with ramen noodles comes together in 15 minutes with just 6 ingredients.

 - Start by preparing the ramen.
-Remove the seasoning packet and oil packet from the ramen cup.
-Then, you’ll cook according to the ramen instructions by either microwaving or adding over boiling water.
+Remove the seasoning packet and oil packet.
+Then, you’ll cook according to the instructions by either microwaving or adding over boiling water.

 - Meanwhile, saute your veggies.
 While the ramen noodles are softening in hot water, quickly cook the onion and vegetables.
-Here, we are using all parts of the green onion by sautéing the white parts and garnishing with the green parts (see pictures below).
+Here, we are using all parts of the green onion by sauteing the white parts and garnishing with the green parts.

-- Stir everything together.
+- Stir everything together and garnish.
 Add over the noodles along with the reserved seasoning packet, oil, and a touch of ginger paste.
-To help incorporate all the ingredients, add over a splash of the water the ramen cooked in.
+To help incorporate all the ingredients easier, add over a splash of the water the ramen cooked in.
 This will add extra flavor and help form a sauce.
 If you accidentally drained the ramen water, you can use a bit of regular hot water too.

 How much does this healthy ramen recipe make?